semisight/blog/resume/index.md

 * OpenGL
 * VmWare vSphere and associated technologies (ESXi, &c.)

+###Frameworks and Libraries (to name a few)

+* Web: Flask (Jinja2, Werkzeug, and various extensions), Java sockets
+* Gfx: SDL, Qt, Swing

 ---

-##Past work experience
+##Past Work Experience

 ###EMC (May - August 2012)
 ####Software Intern

 Worked with virtualization technology, Perl, and Python.
-Helped to set up and manage dozens of virtual machines as a test bed, and wrote code that shipped with the product.
+Helped to set up and manage dozens of virtual machines as a test bed, and wrote code that shipped with a major product.

 ###Chapman University (June - August 2010)
 ####Research Intern